 The goods stolen were valued at 180 pounds, though their real value was much greater, and included large quantities of glass, negatives, boxes, lenses, mounts, chemicals, and albums by Baily called “Souvenirs of Tasmania.”
 Samuel Clifford who was called as a witness identified several of his stereographs and albums among those which he said he had sold to Anson, and which Anson had reprinted as his own, an offense which the court noted as fraudulent pretensions.

-The shipment of photographic items which arrived at Port Arthur in August 1873 were duplicates from Nevin’s negatives of prisoners taken at the Hobart Gaol, together with details of the prisoners’ records held in the central registry of the Police Office at the Hobart Town Hall.
+A further shipment of photographic items DID arrive at Port Arthur.
+In August 1873 a small case of photographs arrived at Port Arthur which were duplicates from Nevin’s negatives of prisoners at the Hobart Gaol, together with details of the prisoners’ records held in the central registry of the Police Office at the Hobart Town Hall.
 The purpose was to check convicts’ shipping records with current records held in Hobart for aliases.
 Many of the men photographed by Nevin gave him an alias.
 One notable example of at least 40 aliases among those pictured in extant cartes was William Campbell.
 Nevin accompanied Campbell back to Port Arthur on 8th May 1874 to correlate the police data with the convict transportation records.
 Campbell was hanged a year later as Job Smith.
 His other alias was Brodie (see Way Bill below).

-Henry Hall Baily was principally a society photographer.
-His series of more than 100 photographs of notable administrators, including Governor Weld, and prominent businessmen in Tasmania was submitted to exhibitions in Melbourne and Philadelphia.
+Henry Hall Baily eventually used the plates retrieved from Customs to photograph his series of notable administrators, including Governor Weld, and prominent businessmen in Tasmania.
+He submitted more than 100 photographs to exhibitions in Melbourne and Philadelphia.

 Governor Weld 1875-1880